10 Neurotics

-10 Neurotics is the tenth studio album by the darkwave/dark cabaret band Black Tape for a Blue Girl.
+10 Neurotics is the tenth studio album by the band Black Tape for a Blue Girl.
 It was released September 22, 2009 by Projekt Records in America, and September 25, 2009 by Trisol Records in Germany.

 Sam Rosenthal is joined by an all-new band: Brian Viglione (The Dresden Dolls & World/Inferno Friendship Society) plus vocalists Athan Maroulis (Spahn Ranch), Laurie Reade (Attrition) and Nicki Jaine.
 Guest appearances by Lucas Lanthier (Cinema Strange/The Deadfly Ensemble) on "Curious, Yet Ashamed."